 Lilliput Farm Taupo

-Lilliput Farm – Fun and Animal Park at 136 Link Road Taupo, is another interactive farm for the kids to enjoy.
+Lilliput Farm – Fun and Animal Park, located at 136 Link Road, Taupo, is another interactive farm for kids to enjoy.

-Buy some food, and get to know the locals that call this park home.
+Buy some food, and get to know the locals who call this park home.

 Energy Trust Wildbase Recovery Palmerston North

 Energy Trust Wildbase Recovery is at 20 Victoria Esplanade Drive, Palmerston North.
-The Wildbase Hospital is part of Massey University, and it’s here you can learn about the recovery of endangered native wildlife that is bought into care here.
+The Wildbase Hospital is part of Massey University, and it’s here that you can learn about the recovery of endangered native wildlife that is brought into care here.

 Take the time to look at the animals recovering in the hospital before they are released to their homes around the country.